ufclas/UF-CLAS-DEPT/README.md

 #### Keyboard Navigation

-Users can tab through the links and see a highlight around the linked element.
+Keyboard users can use the tab key to navigate through the menus, links, and buttons on the page.
+Users will see an outline around the current link/element.

-Elements that cannot be accessed via keyboard (main menu submenus, search).

 ### SVG Icons & Images